therabidbanana/orange-core/README.markdown

 Sinatra is probably better for this kind of thing.
 It's perfect for creating quick web apps based on RESTful ideals.
-Or perhaps use a Sinatra clone built on Orange, so you can incorporate orange plugins and built in database support... but such a clone doesn't exist [does it](http://github.com/therabidbanana/orange-juice)?
+Or perhaps use a Sinatra clone built on Orange, so you can incorporate orange plugins and built in database support...
+But [orange-juice](http://github.com/therabidbanana/orange-juice) was written for orange 0.5, so it's a bit behind.
+Hopefully it will be updated soon.

     "I want to create a powerful web application that needs to be rock solid and use a well-tested foundation"

-No. This is where Ruby on Rails shines, it's a well supported, thoroughly tested framework for building web applications that gives you everything you need for the lifecycle of your application
+This is where Ruby on Rails shines, it's a well supported, thoroughly tested framework for building web applications that gives you everything you need for the lifecycle of your application.

     "I want to deploy a website on Ruby that has some dynamic elements, maybe allowing me to create my own plugin without jumping through too many hoops."

-Yes.
 This is what orange was designed for - we're building it to be able to quickly deploy websites that can have a Ruby base without the heavy-weight Ruby on Rails backend, but also without feeling like you have to start from scratch like it feels in Sinatra.